Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

 3. Go to the attributes that are not defined by the master product and edit the desired data of the variant.

   > [Info] Note that changes of the defining attributes are also applied to the variant settings of the master product.
-Especially when you are using a SKU with the defining attribute values as a placeholder, it is not recommended to modify a defining attribute value.
+Especially if you are using a SKU with the defining attribute values as a placeholder, it is not recommended to modify a defining attribute value.

 4. Click the [SAVE] button in the upper right corner.
   The changes have been saved.
 The *Edit product* view is closed.